ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

     }
 ```

+Great, it now works.

-You move on thinking *problem solved* and start to use the pattern elsewhere.
+*problem solved*, I move on and start to use the pattern elsewhere.

-### The Obvious Answer
+### The Not So Obvious Answer

 The real answer to the problem above is obvious to a more experienced coder: use `OnInitializedAsync` and async database operations.
-But to the person new to Blazor and SPA's, that's days or weeks down the road.
-Meanwhile, they've learned a "dirty" anti-pattern that "works".
-A myth is perpetuated, some voodoo magic is acquired (which may get propogate), the car wreck is futher down the road.
+But to me, taking my first steps into Blazor and SPA's, my car wreck is still days or weeks down the road.
+In the interim, I've learned a "dirty" anti-pattern that "works".
+A myth is perpetuated: some voodoo magic acquired (that I may propogate).

-## Debugging
+## Debug.WriteLine

-Debugging components is a lot more that just putting in some break pointa and checking values.
-Components operate in an async world.
-By the time you check a value in the debugger, it's may well have changed.

-You need to output information realtime.  `Debug.WriteLine` and `Console.WriteLine` are life savers.
+To debug components effecively, you need to output information realtime.  `Debug.WriteLine` and `Console.WriteLine` are your life savers.

 Take the code above, add some logging as shown below.